Nicolas-M-Wong/Star-Trail/README.md

 To improve the efficiency of the program, we have implemented it in C++.
 When we work on the 25 pictures and study pixel by pixel (instead of 4 pixels by 4 pixels on python) we complete the star trail in 12 minutes on a Ryzen 7 4700U using only one thread.
 This is still not comparable to other software.
 For example, starstax is only taking 10sec for the same pictures and gives a less important threshold effect when compared in the detail of the pictures.

+*Code includes a French and English version of the comments.*

 ####      C++ Result

 <div align="center">